Iryna Mudra: Biography

-Iryna Mudra was born on July 26, 1975, in Drohobych, Lviv region.

-In 1998 she graduated from Ivan Franko Pedagogical Institute at the Faculty of Foreign Languages with honors.
-Then, from 2002 to 2006 she studied on Faculty of Law of Ivan Franko Lviv National University.
-In 2017 Mudra completed a particular course for lawyers in Legal English at the University of Cambridge, in 2017—2018 she completed an MBA course at the Kyiv School of Economics.
+Iryna Mudra was born on 26 July 1975 in Medenychi, Drohobych Raion, Lviv region.
+In 1998, she graduated from Ivan Franko Pedagogical Institute at the Faculty of Foreign Languages with honors.
+From 2002 to 2006, she studied on Faculty of Law of Ivan Franko Lviv National University.
+In 2017, Mudra completed a particular course for lawyers in Legal English at the University of Cambridge, in 2017—2018 she completed an MBA course at the Kyiv School of Economics.
 From 2019 to 2020, she completed an internship at the International Compliance Association (London) and received a certificate in Corporate Management, Risks and Compliance.

-In 2006–2008 Mudra worked as a head of the department of credit and investment activities of the legal department of Transbank, in 2008–2013 she worked in Swedbank.
+In 2006–2008, Mudra worked as a head of the department of credit and investment activities of the legal department of Transbank, in 2008–2013 she worked in Swedbank.
 From 2013 to 2015, she served as head of the legal department of risk management of Pravex Bank, and from 2015 to 2022 — as a head of the legal team of the State Savings Bank of Ukraine (Oschadbank).